ory/docs/docs/oathkeeper/sdk/api.md

 {}
 ```

-_CreateRuleReader CreateRuleReader is a Reader for the CreateRule structure._
+_CreateRuleReader CreateRuleReader CreateRuleReader CreateRuleReader is a Reader
+for the CreateRule structure._

 #### Properties